ErenalpK/2026worldcup_prediction/README.md

 ---

-### Exploratory Data Analysis (EDA)

-EDA was used to understand long-term performance patterns and compare confederation-level success.

-**Visualization Types:**
-- Boxplots for stage score and goal difference by confederation
-- Histograms for win rate and goal difference per game
-- Stacked bar charts for confederation success per year
-- Line charts for average stage score over time
-- Bar charts for comparing averages across groups

-These visuals helped highlight historical dominance, variability, and competition trends among confederations.

----
 ## Statistical Analysis

 The third stage of the project focuses on examining long-term patterns in World Cup performance using statistical methods.
 The goal is to evaluate whether measurable indicators of success—such as **stage progression**, **win rate**, and **goal difference per game**—reveal systematic advantages between confederations, particularly between **UEFA** and **CONMEBOL**.
 In addition, statistical tests are used to explore the relationship between team success and **FIFA rankings**.

-### Hypothesis Testing

-Two key hypothesis tests are conducted in this phase:

-#### 1. UEFA vs. CONMEBOL Total Stage Score Comparison

-- **Test Type**: Independent-samples *t-test*
-- **Objective**: Determine if UEFA teams have statistically higher total stage scores than CONMEBOL teams from 1930 to 2022.
-- **Interpretation**: This test measures whether UEFA teams have consistently advanced further in the tournament across all World Cups.

-#### 2. Correlation Between Stage Score and FIFA Rankings

-- **Test Type**: *Spearman Rank Correlation*
-- **Objective**: Assess the relationship between a team’s average FIFA ranking (1994–2022) and its post-1994 tournament stage scores.
-- **Note**: Since FIFA rankings were introduced in 1992, only tournaments from 1994 onward are included in this analysis.
-- **Interpretation**: This test evaluates whether better-ranked teams perform better in World Cups.

-Appropriate statistical thresholds and p-values are used to evaluate the significance of findings.

 ---